philipmjohnson/template/essays/ten-ways-to-integrate-software-engineering-throughout-the-curriculum.md

   1. The additional of one or more essays on a technical topic.
   2. The addition of one or more project pages, each of which overviews a project done during the course and the professional skills that the student acquired through that work.
 It also provides a link to the GitHub repository containing the code developed for the project.

 One way to help our students is to design your courses such that there is an "outcome" appropriate for inclusion in their professional portfolio, and then help them to make a high quality addition to their portfolio regarding this outcome.
+This has implications beyond software engineering.

 **How to do it:**

-This can be pretty simple.
 If your course involves the writing of a paper, then require them to submit that paper to you as a link to an essay in their professional portfolio.
 Note that you may need to stress that this outcome should be written for a general audience, not just for the professor, and should not assume prior knowledge about the class.
 (In my experience, these criteria usually increases the quality of the paper.)

 If your course involves the development of a project, then require them to submit their project to you as a link to a project page in their professional portfolio.
 Once again, you may need to stress that the documentation should be designed for a general audience, not just for you or for fellow class members.